uManuel/coe-path-modules/modules/1.13-monorepos-atomic-design/notes/02-composite-project.md

 # Composite Project

-TypeScript supports the concept of several sub-projects that _refer_ to eachother's build output.
+TypeScript supports the concept of several sub-projects that _refer_ to each other's build output.
 This will make the most frequently-performed tasks much faster (i.e., an incremental build) so it's in our interest to set this up.

 ## A second package